-As someone has tried getting into USC, Ms. Monden admits that it’s disappointing that the college admissions system is as flawed.
+As someone has tried getting into USC, Ms. Monden admits that it’s disappointing that the college admissions system is flawed.
 Emma mentions that she wasn’t sure whether Olivia and Bella knew about the crime their parents were committing.
 But she says she has every reason to believe that they knew, based on what she’s seen.
 Here’s the full video:

-Here’s what Shanel had to say:
+Here’s what Stephanie had to say:

 She also says that the school should make examples of any student who cheats their way into their programs.
-Shanel’s right because there’s people that deserve to be there and yet some filthy rich kid took a place they did not deserve.
+Stephanie’s right because there’s people that deserve to be there and yet some filthy rich kid took a place they did not deserve.

 We don’t blame these YouTubers for feeling the way they do.
 They worked hard to get into their colleges and to have a celebrity’s wealthy child taking a spot from someone who actually deserves it sucks.
 It brings a new perspective to white, privileged, rich kids.
 It gives wealthy people who do the right thing a bad name.
 Also, it gives people who work hard their entire lives a reason to hate people of wealth because of what people like Loughlin, Huffman, Giannulli do.